giantswarm/docs/src/content/reference/gsctl/create-kubeconfig.md

 - Alternatively, a **self-contained kubectl configuration file can be created**.
   This is useful when you would like to keep things separate, or if you want to hand the file to someone.
 Here, certificate, key, and CA certificate are stored inline in the file.
-To enable this behaviour, use the flag `--self-contained` and set it's value to the desired output file path.
+To enable this behavior, use the flag `--self-contained` and set it's value to the desired output file path.

 In both cases, a new key pair will be created in your installation, just as it